codeforamerica/muralapp/README.md

 * A user can favorite a mural.
 * A user can comment on a mural.
 * A user can 'share' a mural. (e.g. facebook/twitter)
+* Expand upon the types of art mapped
 * Data collection capabilities

 ** Research and understand needs of mural art community ** Research public wall spaces in Philadelphia

 * Make separate native app versions of web app

 ** iPhone platform
 ** Android platform
 ** Use [PhoneGap](http://www.phonegap.com/) for conversion to native app

-Future versions:
-* Expand upon the types of art mapped

 [![Code for America Tracker](http://stats.codeforamerica.org/codeforamerica/muralapp.png)](http://stats.codeforamerica.org/projects/muralapp)